sumayahtechcampus/lesson-w04d01-modern-js/README.md

 ### Strict mode

-It’s time to take the training wheels off JavaScript and start using its strict mode to eliminate some of JavaScript’s silent errors by changing them to throw errors.
+It's time to take the training wheels off JavaScript and start using its strict mode to eliminate some of JavaScripts silent errors by changing them to throw errors.
 And, as a nice side effect, we end up helping JavaScript engines to perform optimizations on our code to run it faster.

 ```js
 'use strict';